 “Guess she found a hotel room in her dreams.
 Why don’t you do the same?”

 “Wake me, if you get tired.”
-AK stretched out on the back seat and joined Pam in Never-Neverland.
+AK muttered and joined Pam in Never-Neverland within minutes.

-West of Michigan City a stretch of highway broke free of traffic in both directions and I stepped on the gas to test the engine.
-The Torino hit 100 within a half-mile.
-My foot buried the pedal and the speedometer touched 126 before I eased off the accelerator.
+West of Michigan City a stretch of the Interstate broke free of traffic in both directions and my foot buried the gas.
+The Torino hit 100 within a half-mile and the speedometer touched 126 before I eased off the accelerator.
 The owner had been telling the truth about the Torino.
 This station wagon was built for speed and we reached the old steel town of Gary three hours after leaving the truck stop.

 “A little west of Gary.”